lougroshek/morelstackhouse/README.md

 ## Features and Dependencies

+- Right now this repo runs on Node 12.
+Node 10 and below not supported.
 - Update menu items by editing the menu array in `./gatsby-config.js`
 - Update Bootstrap variables in `./src/components/theme/_variables.scss`